EinGuterWaran/EinGuterWaran/Janus_Projects.md

-I am currently working on following projects and ideas:
+I am currently working on the following projects and ideas:

+- 🎁🔍 &nbsp; "Present Finder" - A website to find the right presents for loved ones.
 - :book: :iphone: &nbsp; An app for bookworms, authors and those who want to become one in the guise of a social media platform
 - 🧑🏾‍⚕️  &nbsp; A Glucose Monitoring Webapp for diabetics
 - :computer: :soccer: &nbsp; Web scraping + data analysis, especially in soccer